Mati365/ckeditor5-rails/README.md

 #### `inline_plugin(name, code)` method

-Use with caution as this is an inline definition of the plugin code, and you can define a custom class or function for the plugin here.
+⚠️ **Warning:** Use with caution as this is an inline definition of the plugin code, and it can potentially cause XSS vulnerabilities.
+Only use this method with static, trusted JavaScript code.
 The example below shows how to define a custom plugin that highlights the text:

 ```rb
 # config/initializers/ckeditor5.rb